pratikkhot100/Weather-Web-Application/README.md

 # Weather_web_application

 ## Description
-WeatherApp is a simple Java web application developed using Servlets, JSP, HTML, CSS, and JavaScript.
+Weather Application is a Java web application developed using Servlets, JSP, HTML, CSS, and JavaScript.
 It integrates with the OpenWeatherMap API to fetch weather data for a given city and display it to the user.

 ## Features
 Fetch weather data based on the user's input city name.